josdejong/mathjs/docs/datatypes/matrices.md

 Math.js supports two types of matrices:

 - `Array`, a regular JavaScript array.
-A multi dimensional array can be created by nesting arrays.
+A multidimensional array can be created by nesting arrays.
 - `Matrix`, a matrix implementation by math.js.
 A `Matrix` is an object wrapped around a regular JavaScript `Array`, providing utility functions for easy